pixxelhq/clay/mkdocs/docs/getting-started.md

 # Getting started

-This section will guide you on how to use clay for project setup which will be used for model developement.
+This section will guide you on how to use clay for project setup which will be used for model development.

 ## Nomenclature
 1. `clay` **CLI**: A command line tool which helps in model development by providing project scaffolding, dockerfile and deployment pipeline out of the box.